Research Jobs at University of New Hampshire with Visa Sponsorship

 Does University of New Hampshire sponsor H-1B visas for Researchs?

 Yes.
-As a nonprofit research university, UNH qualifies as a cap-exempt H-1B employer, meaning it can file H-1B petitions year-round without going through the annual lottery.
+As a nonprofit research university, UNH qualifies as a cap-exempt H-1B visa employer, meaning it can file H-1B petitions year-round without going through the annual lottery.
 Research roles that meet the specialty occupation standard, typically requiring a bachelor's degree or higher in a specific field, are eligible.
 UNH's international services office typically handles the petition process in coordination with the hiring department.

 How do I apply for Research jobs at University of New Hampshire?